Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 (Lessons)

 This experience taught me the importance of proactive risk management and effective contingency planning.
 It reinforced the significance of building strong relationships within the industry, as they proved invaluable for us when we were scrambling for options.
-I also learned that honest communication builds trust - the client really appreciated being in the loop from the beginning and thus were happy to allow some flexibility."
+I also learned that honest communication builds trust - the client really appreciated being in the loop from the beginning and thus was happy to allow some flexibility."

 If you’re interviewing for a client or customer-facing role, you should definitely expect this question.
 The interviewer will want to see that you're empathetic enough to understand your customers’ needs and problems and willing to go the extra mile to make them happy.